Vacuuming a Pool with a Sand Filter – Step by Step

 2. You do not have sufficient suction so the vacuum cannot pick up all of the dirt.
 Try to increase the suction by:

-• closing all of the valves to the pump except the skimmer you are using.
+• Closing all valves to the pump except the skimmer you are using.

 • If you have more than one skimmer, but only one valve, then push a tennis ball into the hole of the skimmer you aren’t using to cut off the flow.
 This will increase the flow/suction in the skimmer you are using.

-• Try backwashing the filter as it may be very dirty which is reducing the flow through it.
+• Try backwashing the filter as it may be very dirty, reducing the flow through it.

 Read: My pick of the best pool vacuum heads